-A psychologist, psychiatrist or other mental health professional, may be called a psychotherapist, if they had training in psychotherapy.
+A psychologist, psychiatrist or another mental health professional may be called a psychotherapist if they have training in psychotherapy.
 For example, the title of my full doctoral training was in psychotherapeutic and counselling psychology

 There are many different approaches in psychotherapy, or talking therapies, which include:

 - cognitive behavioural therapy